NHS Education for Scotland Logo

 PSG will usually be completed in block 2, however your supervisor may wish to create this in block 1.

-It provides additional complementary information to the TAB, and you may find that it is feedback that you will want to have in your portfolio for interviews.
-In this form there is a section for you and the supervisor to record areas where you have demonstrated excellence i.e. a high-level piece of QI, a GREATIX, or anything else worthy of comment.
+The PSG provides additional complementary information to the TAB, and you may find that it is feedback that you will want to have in your Turas Training portfolio for interviews.
+In this form there is a section for you and the supervisor to record areas where you have demonstrated excellence i.e. a high-level piece of QI, a GREATIX

-A minimum of 1 satisfactory PSG per training year.
+A minimum of 1 satisfactory PSG per year.

-Guidance about TAB can be found in your portfolio.
+Guidance about TAB can be found in your Turas Training Portfolio.

 You may then be asked to complete an additional TAB in the third block if necessary.

-A minimum of 1 satisfactory TAB per training year.
+A minimum of 1 satisfactory TAB per year.

-If you have successful passed the PSA within 18 months of starting F1 it remains valid.
+If you have passed the PSA within 18 months of starting F1 it remains valid.

-If you have passed the PSA the Foundation School will acknowledge this in your Turas Training Portfolio and you will receive and automated email asking you to upload your valid PSA certificate, this must be upload to your portfolio during your first block.
+When you have passed the PSA, you will receive an automated email requested that you upload your PSA certificate.
+This must be uploaded to your Turas Training portfolio during your first block.

-If you have not passed PSA at the start of F1 or passed more than 18 months prior to starting Foundation training, you will have opportunities to sit this during the year.
+If you have not passed PSA at the start of F1 or more than 18 months prior to starting Foundation training, there will be opportunities to sit during the year.

-Further information on PSA and dates including SCRIPT resource can be found here.
+Further information on PSA and assessment dates including the SCRIPT resource can be found here.

 Details of the different types of SLEs can be found in your Turas Training Portfolio.